sysadminblog/powerdns-remote-perl/README.md

 # PowerDNS Remote Backend (Perl)

 This is my take on a PowerDNS backend written in Perl.
+This branch does not include any logging, so it will give a slight performance boost.

 At this stage it connects to MySQL and reads the records from any PowerDNS Generic MySQL backend compatible database.
 It does not support DNSSEC yet.
 It is meant as a replacement for the generic mysql database that you can easily script with.